srijan-paul/jam/README.md

 # Jam

-A high-performance JavaScript toolchain + analyzer built from the ground up.
+A high-performance JavaScript parser and semantic analyzer built from the ground up.
 **Work in progress!**

-Jam is a JavaScript parser, linter, formatter, printer and vulnerability scanner.

 ## Goals